mfisher87/n-factor-community/index.md

 ---

 :::{.callout-warning}
-🚧 This is a work in progress.
-Nothing here is solid. 🚧
+🚧 This is a work in progress. 🚧

+I'd love to hear your ideas!
+Please open an issue, pull request, or start a discussion on GitHub.
 :::

 This is an early-stage idea based on the [Twelve-Factor App](https://12factor.net/),